OxfordSKA/OSKAR/README.md

-    * -DCASACORE_LIB_DIR=<path> (default: searches the system library paths) Specifies a location to search for the casacore libraries (libcasa_ms.so and others) if they are not in the system library path.
+    * -DCASACORE_LIB_DIR=<path> (default: searches the system library paths) Specifies a location to search for the casacore libraries (libcasa_tables.so and others) if they are not in the system library path.

     * -DCASACORE_INC_DIR=<path> (default: searches the system include paths) Specifies a location to search for the casacore library headers if they